 Churros and chocolate are especially popular in Madrid.
 The chocolate tends to be thick, dark, and on the bitter side.
 Eating Churros with chocolate is one of the most traditional things to do at Christmas time in Spain.

-16. Venezuela and Columbia use condensed milk as a popular filling.
+16. Venezuela and Colombia use condensed milk as a popular filling.

-Different people favor different flavors, and condensed milk happens to be especially popular with churros in Venezuela and Columbia.
+Different people favor different flavors, and condensed milk happens to be especially popular with churros in Venezuela and Colombia.

 17. People fill Churros with guava in Cuba.

 In Cuba, you’ll find Churros stuffed with guava.
 Guava-filled Churros are famous due to the availability of fresh tropical fruit in the Caribbean.